Setting Up Your Page Information/Content

 How do you write a headline?

-It's not complicated.
-Split your META Description contents (which you wrote earlier) in two.
 Use the first part (the most important part for the SEs) for the headline.
 Then use the rest of the Description as the beginning of your Body Copy's opening paragraph (see below).

 You may have to re-work the words a bit so that it all "hangs together" well.

-An Example from anguilla-beaches.com
+An Example From Anguilla-Beaches.com

 This Description...